 Using a Sunscreen

-evenly and liberally on all sun-exposed skin within 30 minutes before going outside to give sunscreen time to take effect.
+should be applied evenly and liberally on all sun-exposed skin within 30 minutes before going outside to give sunscreen time

+to take effect.
 (Sunblocks are effective immediately after being applied.)
-Sunscreens should be reapplied every two hours or following swimming
+Sunscreens should be reapplied every two hours

 or is over two years old.

-protection from the sun.
+excellent protection from the sun.
 However, not all clothing is protective.
-A thin, wet, white t-shirt will provide almost no protection
+A thin, wet, white t-shirt will provide almost

 - Wear fabrics that are thicker or with a tight weave; these allow less

 sunlight to penetrate the skin.

 - Wear darker-colored clothes that absorb more UV rays.